zdravkov/kendo-docs/api/dataviz/map.md

 ### layers.key `String`

-The API key for the bing layer.
+The API key for the layer.
+Currently supported only for Bing (tm) tile layers.

 ### layers.opacity `String` *(default: 1)*